 - Landscape Industry Certified Designer (CLD) designation or College/University equivalent

 - Landscape Industry Certified Manager (CLM) designation or College/University equivalent

 - Landscape Industry Certified Technician (CLT) designation or College/University equivalent

 - College/University Diploma/Degree in a landscape/horticulture program, with a minimum of 4 years industry experience

-- At least 10 years of pertinent landscape design/construction/maintenance experience
+- 10 years of pertinent landscape design/construction/maintenance experience

 What do I have to do to participate?